Jackabiddle/db-timebanking-app/README.md

 - Users can log into their account
 - Logged in users can log out of their account
 - The main page of the app shows:
-  - A set of statistics - total number of hours banked, total number of tasks , and average speed across all jogs
+  - A set of statistics - total number of hours banked, total number of tasks , and average time spent on tasks
-  - A 'add new jogging time' button
+  - An 'add new contribution' button
-  - A list of every previous jogging time
+  - A list of every previous contribution
-- Clicking on the 'add new jogging time' button takes the user to a form where they can create jogging times
+- Clicking on the 'add new contribution' button takes the user to a form where they can log their contributions
-- Clicking on an existing jogging time takes the user to a form where they can edit or delete the time
+- Clicking on an existing contribution takes the user to a form where they can edit or delete the time
 - Improve the general app security through e.g. form validations, revising the login system, etc.

 Additional requirements (the UI for these has not been created yet):